esamattis/sauna.reload/README.rst

 * Currently reloading is limited to z3c.autoincluded Python packages and does not cover old style Products.XXX namespaced packages

 * The watcher (watchdog) does not compile on OS X Lion 10.7.
-Snowleopard if fine.
+Snowleopard is fine.

 * If there is an start up error you'll get a loop of forever